Skip to main contentSkip to navigationSkip to search

 The plant operator is a legal entity and can assume several roles.
 In many cases, all three roles are performed by the plant operator.

-Plant operator (PO)
+Plant operator (Anlagenbetreiber - AB)

 Person responsible for the operation of the plant